ymcueva/java-on-aks/README.md

 using the [`workflow.yml`](./.github/workflows/workflow.yml).

 - Create secrets for every parameter in `.scripts/setup-env-variables-azure-template.sh`.
+    - Set [GitHub Repo Secrets](https://aka.ms/create-secrets-for-GitHub-workflows) AZURE_CREDENTIALS, AKS_CLUSTER_NAME, AKS_RESOURCE_GROUP and AKS_NAMESPACE with Azure creds, AKS cluster name, resource group name and namespace
     - For configuring App secrets, You could either set them as [GitHub Secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) or fetch them from an Azure Key Vault instance.
 - `workflow.yml` contains the following key elements:

     - The `on: [push]` at the top indicates the commits that trigger the pipeline, such as every commit to the branch.
     - The `env:` with variables which parameterize the YAML template
-- The `jobs`
-   - Build `job`, which builds your app, and a Deploy `job`, which deploys it to AKS cluster.
+    - The `jobs` : Build `job`, which builds your app, and a Deploy `job`, which deploys it to AKS cluster.
 Each job has `steps` which either `uses` an `action` or `run` a script, all of which execute on a hosted-runner defined by `runs-on`.
     - [AzureKeyVault](https://github.com/Azure/get-keyvault-secrets) action is used in both the jobs to fetch the secrets from Azure Key Vault instance and set as environment variables.
 In the `Deploy` job, these variables are used to set secrets in the pods.
     - [Actions to deploy to AKS](https://github.com/Azure/actions-workflow-samples/tree/master/Kubernetes) are then used to create imagepullsecret, set secrets on pods and finally to deploy to AKS cluster.

 ![](./media/github-actions-01.jpg)